U.S. Culture Tips

 Adapting to living in a new culture is always difficult, and impacts different people in different ways.
 The following stages are ones many people experience in their attempt to become accustomed to a new place.

 This stage is characterized by exhilaration, anticipation, and excitement.
 The individual is generally fascinated with everything that is new.
 Most people in this stage are concerned with pleasing others.
 In their enthusiasm to please, however, they may pretend to understand things when they really do not.
-Once these misunderstandings begin to build up, they will probably experience the second state of cultural adjustment.
+Once these misunderstandings begin to build up, they will probably experience the second stage of cultural adjustment.

 The hostility stage is characterized by frustration, anger, anxiety, and sometimes depression.
 The individual becomes frustrated with bureaucracy and weary of speaking and listening in English every day.
 Sleep patterns may become disrupted, and the individual may be unable to eat.